sparrc/cookbook/readme.md

 spread evenly on tray.
 Roast for 20-30 minutes, until edges of the cauliflower are toasty.
 1. Blend yogurt with Feta and a pinch of salt.
 Dollop onto cauliflower and garnish with mint, pomegranate seeds, and more feta.
-Goes well with garam masala chicken (rub chicken with oil, garam masala, salt, and pepper, then sear over high heat until done).

 Paella de Mariscos